Jeff Gieschen

 Jeff Gieschen (born 22 September 1956) is the former National Umpire Manager of the Australian Football League (AFL) and a former Australian rules football player and coach who played in the Victorian Football League (VFL) between 1974 and 1978 for the Footscray Football Club.
 He was the senior coach of AFL club Richmond from late 1997 until the end of the 1999 season.

 Playing career

 In 1971, Gieschen captained the State Championship winning La Trobe Valley Schoolboys team and was also named the Victorian Captain and All Australian vice captain in the U16's.
 He played 150 games in the Latrobe Valley Football League (LVFL) with the Maffra Football club during which time he collected three player of the year awards, two league best and fairest awards and seven Club Best and Fairest awards (including one as a 15-year-old in 1972).
 He represented the LVFL in inter-league games 15 times between 1973 and 1984 and was captain of the LVFL side in 1981.
 He was selected in the Victorian Country side to play the ACT in 1980.
 In the Ovens and Murray League he won Wodonga's Best and Fairest award in 1986, his only year as a player at that club.

+In April 2023 Gieschen made the Weekly Times regional newspaper's "Living Legends - Best of the Bush" top 20.
+To make the list, " A player had to be a champion of the league they played in, have not played for a minimum 20 years and their achievements at VFL and AFL level carried no weight in the selection process."

+In May 2024 Gieschen was included as a half back in the Weekly Times regional newspaper's "VIC COUNTRY DREAM TEAM" which was its selection of "its greatest team of country footballers to wear the Big V between 1980 and 2019".